JameelSawafta/rustrover-inline-diagnostics/README.md

 ---

-If Rust Inline Diagnostics improves your RustRover workflow, consider "leaving a review on JetBrains Marketplace" (https://plugins.jetbrains.com/plugin/33671-rust-inline-diagnostics/reviews) or starring the project on GitHub.
+If Rust Inline Diagnostics improves your RustRover workflow, consider [leaving a review on JetBrains Marketplace](https://plugins.jetbrains.com/plugin/33671-rust-inline-diagnostics/reviews) or starring the project on GitHub.